arunbhardwaj/LeetHub-2.0/README.md

 </ol>

-#### BONUS: Star [this repository](https://github.com/arunbhardwaj/LeetHub-1.1) for further development of features.
-If you want a particular feature, simply [request](https://github.com/arunbhardwaj/LeetHub-1.1/labels/feature) for it!
+#### BONUS: Star [this repository](https://github.com/arunbhardwaj/LeetHub-2.0) for further development of features.
+If you want a particular feature, simply [request](https://github.com/arunbhardwaj/LeetHub-2.0/labels/feature) for it!

-## Why did I build LeetHub?
+## Why did I decide to work on LeetHub?
 <p>
-The coding interview is arguably the most important part of your interview process, given you get the interview first.
-As someone who's received multiple internship offers from Fortune 100 companies, getting the interview in the first place is not easy!<br>
-And that's what LeetHub is supposed to do: indirectly improving your coding skills while improving your portfolio to ACE that interview at <em>insert_name_here</em>!
+After the recent SVB bank closure and growing layoffs, it became clear to me that maintaining your skills are incredibly important.
+In that effort, it helps to have a source to contain all your learnings over the years: a repo you can go back to and see your commit history and any notes you've taken.
+With the previous extension broken, and other extensions requiring extra permissions that made me feel suspicious, I decided to build one out myself using the original as a starting point.
 </p>

 # Let's see you ACE that coding interview!

 ![leetcode view](assets/extension/leetcode.png)